peru mountains

 Huacachina is a unique town, set in the middle of the desert and surrounded by sand dunes the size of small mountains.

-Your first day is the best day to get your fill of adrenaline in the form of riding dune buggies across the desert.
+• Your first day is the best day to get your fill of adrenaline in the form of riding dune buggies across the desert and going sandboarding.

 For more information on the incredible desert oasis of Huacachina, and this 2-day itinerary in more detail, check out the post below: